 There are varying levels of support needed, depending on which of the three functional levels of autism the individual falls, according to Verywell Health.
 Those with moderate autism require a substantial support system, as they lack social skills and have limited communication and interaction outside of their comfort zone.
 Providing support to those with an autism diagnosis has a long-lasting impact on their prospects for leading a successful life.
 Educational, behavioral and family therapies can greatly influence the individual’s ability to communicate more deeply and effectively, adapt to various social situations, learn new skills, and gain coping mechanisms that may reduce distress in new environments.

 Those who advocate for and instruct students with an autism diagnosis create a lifeline, as they help with daily support and positively impact their futures.

 Preparing to Work with Students With Moderate Disabilities

 The Master of Education in Moderate Disabilities online program at Worcester State University prepares you to work with and meet the needs of students in all grade levels with moderate disabilities.
-The Master of Education in Moderate Disabilities program at WSU helps you “learn to cultivate the literacy development and communication skills of those with exceptionalities, helping them to live enriched, successful lives” (WSU).
+The Master of Education in Moderate Disabilities program at Worcester State University helps you “learn to cultivate the literacy development and communication skills of those with exceptionalities, helping them to live enriched, successful lives”.